Visiting Russia? These are the top 17 things to do in Moscow to help you plan your trip.

 4. Christ the Savior Cathedral

-A newer addition to the gorgeous Moscovite cathedrals and my grandeur neighbor during my years in Moscow.
-Don’t let the young age of this building fool you.
+A newer addition to the gorgeous Moscovite cathedrals and my grandeur neighbor during my years in the city Don’t let the young age of this building fool you.

 The façade is as grand as you’d expect, but it’s the inside that will mesmerize you, with its domes as tall as the skies in bright gold and gorgeous paintings and decor!